 One half of the preserve in the middle portion of the island was subject to timber harvesting operations over the years, with the last one occurring in 1940.
 The area presently contains a mixed forest of red spruce (picea rubens) and white birch (betula papyfira).
 On the remaining half next to the river the rugged terrain prevented any forest operations and presently contains a mature to over mature growth of red spruce (picea ruben) in its natural state.
 In small sheltered forest outcrops and open rock faces along the shoreline, rare plant species have been able to survive.
 The unique composition of the cobbles and boulders of Precambrian marble present on most of the island provides an excellent substrate for these significant plants.
 Rare arctic disjunct flora such as livelong saxifrage (Saxifraga paniculata) and alpine woodsia (Woodsia alpina) are known only in a few other locations in the province.
 Rare species such as smooth draba, livelong saxifrage and others have been found here since the late 1800′s.
 The discovery of the extremely rare (S1) wall-rue fern (Aspleniumrutia-muraria) during a botanical inventory on the island was especially significant, as it had not been previously found anywhere in New Brunswick.
-The land also serves as an impressive lookout, as well as a nesting site, for a pair of peregrine falcons.
+The land also serves as an impressive lookout.

 Access and Activities